mweiss17/SEVN/README.md

 ## License

-This project is licensed under ...?
+This project is licensed under the MIT licence - please see the `LICENCE` file in the repository.